Can YOU Survive on $500 Per Month Pension in Thailand?

-I’ve not seen a video like this, someone going through groceries they bought in Thailand to give us an idea of the cost of living.
+A guy I know did a video of him and his wife going through groceries they bought in Thailand to give us an idea of the cost of living.
 I think it would be helpful for expats considering moving over to Thailand to see what kind of things are available in the markets – and how much they cost.
 This is in Chiang Mai, where the prices might be higher than a smaller city like Trang, Ubon, or similar city.

 “Living in Thailand” was my first book about life in Thailand.
 Then I wrote “Thai Black Book” and last year I wrote “Moving to Thailand – Your 2nd Life Begins!“.